New Dominion Pictures

-New Dominion Pictures, LLC. (also registered as New Dominion Pictures Virginia Beach or New Dominion Pictures Virginia) is an American television production company based in Suffolk, Virginia and mainly specialized on producing documentary, reality, and non-fiction television programming and specials.
+New Dominion Pictures, LLC. (also registered as New Dominion Pictures Virginia Beach or New Dominion Pictures Virginia) is an American television production company based in Chesapeake, Virginia, and mainly specialized on producing documentary, reality, and non-fiction television programming and specials.

+The company was founded in 1989 by Tom Naughton who also served as the executive producer.

 New Dominion has produced programs for major TV networks including Discovery Channel, Destination America, The History Channel and National Geographic.
-The company was founded in 1989 by Tom Naughton who also served as the executive producer.